tytydraco/yessleep/out/The_stars_werent_designed_to_guide_us_Theyre_a_signal_from_the_God_of_Death_and_I_accidentally_helped_them_Part_1.md

 I don’t know what exactly kept me here.
 Not yet, at least.
 I have a guess, but that’s an explanation for another day.

 For now, I need to pause my story.
 It wouldn’t be smart of me to reveal my full hand all at once.
-Primarily, I’m using this post to get someone’s attention.
+Like I mentioned, I’m using this post to get someone’s attention, and I don’t want to give them a leg up by having loose lips.

 Avery, I know you’re reading this.